30 years of growing this method

 Indi’s Bio

-[short version] Indi focuses data science that listens.
-She is a strategy researcher who makes tools that support inclusive and responsible solutions for a broader variety of thinking styles.
-She teaches courses online, writes books & essays, presents talks and does podcast appearances, and pens helpful posts on LinkedIn.
+[short version] Indi is a solution strategy researcher who created a method that lets teams clarify, measure, and grow their solutions and audience based on thinking styles.
+She works with teams on knowledge-building projects.
+She also teaches six applied research courses, writes books & essays, makes talks and podcast appearances, and pens helpful posts on LinkedIn.

 Indi spends the majority of her time helping spread techniques, confidence and humanity among UX and Product practitioners.
-Indi also runs research project for clients, and coaches teams through their research studies.
-Indi teaches applied research skills such as listening and qualitative data synthesis through courses hosted on her website and Practice Groups hosted on zoom.
+She works with teams on knowledge-building projects, helping them with strategic approaches.
+She also teaches six applied research courses on the method, such as listening deeply and qualitative data synthesis.

-She pioneered opportunity maps, which are mental model diagrams of people’s approach to a purpose aligned with the support a solution provides–or doesn’t.
-She helps teams map thinking styles with careful attention to resisting assumptions and representing the interior cognition of people in their own context.
-Teams can then measure the level of harm they cause to approaches that are outside the org’s assumptions.
+The mental model skylines that she pioneered are opportunity maps showing people’s approach to a purpose aligned with the support a solution provides–or doesn’t.
+She helps teams find thinking styles, with careful attention to resisting assumptions and representing the interior cognition of people in their own context.
+Teams can then measure the level of support they provide people as they address their goals using their thinking style.

-Indi intends to help the field move toward creating a variety of solutions to the same purpose, in support of the variety of thinking styles people have.
+Indi intends to help the field move toward creating a small variety of solutions to the same goal, in support of the thinking styles the team finds.

-You can follow Indi on LinkedIn, Twitter (@indiyoung) and Bluesky (@indiyoung.bsky.social), access many resources on her website indiyoung.com and at her Medium.
+You can follow Indi on LinkedIn, Bluesky, Instagram, Medium, her newsletter, and access many resources on her website indiyoung.com.

 Indi’s Accomplishments